CogStack/MedCATservice/README.md

     {"annotations": [{"0": {"cui": "C0027361", "id": 0,.....}, "1": {"cui": "C001111", "id": 1......}]}
    ```
 This setting can be configured in the ```./envs/env_medcat``` file, using the ```ANNOTATIONS_ENTITY_OUTPUT_MODE``` variable.
+By default, the output of these entities is set to respect the output of the MedCAT package, hence the latter will be used.
+Please change the above mentioned env variable and make sure your CogStack-Nifi annotation script is adapted accordingly.
 <br>
 Please note that the returned NLP annotations will depend on the underlying model used.
 For evaluation, we can only provide a very basic model trained on [MedMentions](https://github.com/chanzuckerberg/MedMentions).
 Models utilising [SNOMED CT](https://www.england.nhs.uk/digitaltechnology/digital-primary-care/snomed-ct/) or [UMLS](https://www.nlm.nih.gov/research/umls/index.html) may require applying for licenses from the copyright holders.
 <br>